These books and websites provide tools and actionable advice about caregiving:

 Here’s a book I wish I could have written.
 Or barring that, I wish I had discovered it years ago.
 Its title says a lot about it: “You Bet Your Life!
 The 10 Mistakes Every Patient Makes” by Trisha Torrey.
 Read more…

-- The Patient Advocate’s Handbook: 300 Questions And Answers To Help You Care For Your Loved One At The Hospital and At Home, James Thomas Williams, Panglossian Press, 2010
+- The Patient Advocate’s Handbook: 300 Questions And Answers To Help You Care For Your Loved One At The Hospital and At Home by James Thomas Williams, Panglossian Press, 2010

-- The Not So Patient Advocate: How to Get the Health Care You Need Without Fear or Frustration, Ellen Menard, Bardolf & Company, 2009
+- The Not So Patient Advocate: How to Get the Health Care You Need Without Fear or Frustration by Ellen Menard, Bardolf & Company, 2009

-- The Fearless Caregiver: How to Get the Best Care for Your Loved One and Still Have A Life of Your Own, Gary Barg, Capital Books, 2003
+- The Fearless Caregiver: How to Get the Best Care for Your Loved One and Still Have A Life of Your Own by Gary Barg, Capital Books, 2003

-- The Best Care Possible: A Physician’s Quest to Transform Care Through the End of Life, Ira Babcock, MD, Avery/Penguin, 2012
+- The Best Care Possible: A Physician’s Quest to Transform Care Through the End of Life by Ira Babcock, MD, Avery/Penguin, 2012